whitef0x0/webtorrent/docs/webtorrent-stories.md

 ####Scenario S3.1: After I have started the program,
 And I have created and downloaded a torrent,
 And I have enabled SMS FINISHED NOTIFICATION,
-And provided an VALID phone number,
+And provided an INVALID phone number,
 When my torrent is finished downloading
 Then SMS FINISHED NOTIFICATION  will not be executed

 ####Scenario S3.2: After I have started the program,
 And I have created and downloaded a torrent
 And I have enabled SMS FINISHED NOTIFICATION
-And provided an INVALID phone number
+And provided an VALID phone number
 When my torrent is finished downloading
 Then SMS FINISHED NOTIFICATION will be sent to provide phone number

 ####Scenario S4.3: After I have started the program,
 And I have created a torrent
 And I have enabled SMS STARTED NOTIFICATION
 And provided an INVALID phone number
 When my torrent starts downloading
 Then SMS STARTED NOTIFICATION will not be executed

 ####Scenario S4.4: After I have started the program,
 And I have created a torrent
 And I have enabled SMS STARTED NOTIFICATION
 And provided a VALID phone number
 When my torrent starts downloading
 Then SMS STARTED NOTIFICATION will be sent to provide phone number

 ####Scenario S4.5: After I have started the program,
-And I have created and started downloading a torrent, And I have sucessfully sent a SMS STARTED NOTIFICATION When I respond with 'r' to SMS STARTED NOTIFICATION number Then my torrent will be paused
+And I have created and started downloading a torrent, And I have sucessfully sent a SMS STARTED NOTIFICATION When I respond with 'p' to SMS STARTED NOTIFICATION number Then my torrent will be paused
 And SMS PAUSED NOTIFICATION will be sent to my number

 ####Scenario S4.6: After I have started the program,
 And I have created and started downloading a torrent, And I have sucessfully sent a SMS STARTED NOTIFICATION When I respond with 'q' to SMS STARTED NOTIFICATION number Then my torrent will be stopped
 And SMS STOP NOTIFICATION will be sent to my number

 ####Scenario S4.7: After I have started the program,
 And I have created and started downloading a torrent, And I have sucessfully sent a SMS STARTED NOTIFICATION When I respond with 'r' to SMS STARTED NOTIFICATION number Then my torrent will be resumed
 And SMS RESUME NOTIFICATION will be sent to my number